 Anxiety disorders in teenagers are serious mental health problems.
 Anxiety disorders affect how teenagers think, feel and behave.
 It’s important to seek professional help if you see any of the warning signs of anxiety disorders in your child.

 Normal anxiety, anxiety problems and anxiety disorders in teenagers

 Most normal anxiety is short lived – the feelings might last a few hours or a day.

 An anxiety problem or anxiety disorder is when anxious feelings:

 - go on for weeks, months or even longer

-- are so distressing that they get in the way of a young person’s ability to learn, socialise and do everyday things.
+- are so distressing that they interfere with young people’s learning, socialising and ability to do everyday things.

-Anxiety disorders can be especially serious for young people, who are still developing.
+Anxiety disorders can be especially serious for young people, because young people are still developing.
 If left untreated, anxiety disorders in teenagers can have long-term consequences for mental health and development.